Keymaster65/copper2go/README.md

 * JMX usage in Container

 ### Backlog
+* Add test coverage for workflows to copper2go-workflows
 * Multi workflow support and REST level
 * Support URL parameter (in and out)
 * Load workflow subtree only from git